Wearable Technology: How Smart Devices are Changing Our Lives

 What is Wearable Technology?

-Key features of wearables include:
+Among the notable features of wearables are:

 Types of Wearable Technology